Apgoldberg1/Dex-Net-5.0/README.md

 # Dex-Net 5.0 - A PyTorch implementation to train on the Dex-Net Dataset
 Dex-Net 5.0 is a PyTorch implementation to train on the original Dex-Net 2.0 parallel jaw grasp and Dex-Net 3.0 suction grasp datasets.
 It provides improved perfomance and ease of use over the orginal codebase.
 Dex-Net grasp quality models take normalized single channel depth images as input and output grasp confidences.
-This repo implements a model architecture similar to the original GQ-CNN architecture along with a new EfficientNet-based GQ-CNN architecture.
+This repo implements a model similar to the original GQ-CNN architecture along with a new EfficientNet-based GQ-CNN architecture.
 It also provides an FC-GQ-CNN architecture for grasp quality heatmap generation and training code + analysis scripts for the models.

 ## 📝 Original Work
 Dex-Net 5.0 is an extension of previous work which can be found here:

 📋 [Dex-Net Project Website](https://berkeleyautomation.github.io/dex-net/) $\~\~\~\~$ 📚 [Dex-Net Documentation](https://berkeleyautomation.github.io/dex-net/code.html)  $\~\~\~\~$ 📦 [Dex-Net Package GitHub](https://github.com/BerkeleyAutomation/dex-net)

+## 🖼️ Background

+**GQ-CNN**s (Grasp Quality Convolutional Neural Networks) are models which use a CNN backbone to predict grasp confidence scores.
+In Dex-Net 5.0 models labelled GQ-CNN take 32x32 images as input and output a single grasp confidence value associated with the center of the image.

+**FC-GQ-CNN**s (Fully Convolutional Grasp Quality Neural Networks) are fully convolutional models.
+In Dex-Net 5.0 these can process image sizes larger than 32x32 and output a heatmap of grasp confidences in a single pass.
+A fully convolutional structure allows for faster inference over running multiple forward passes with a typical GQ-CNN.
+See **Performance Analysis** section for more details.

 ## 🚧 Project Setup